yusukeee811/buildnote/README-eng.md

 - Interacting and sharing information among individuals engaged in training

 ## Implemented Features
-- Guest Login - Allows users to try the application before registering, reducing the registration barrier.
+- <b>Guest Login</b> - Allows users to try the application before registering, reducing the registration barrier.
-- User Registration - Clearly identifies the author of posts.
+- <b>User Registration</b> - Clearly identifies the author of posts.
 Displays customized information such as timelines, follow/follower information for each member.
-- Post Creation - Allows members to publish their desired content.
+- <b>Post Creation </b>- Allows members to publish their desired content.
-- Post Search (Hashtag Search) - Enables users to check posts related to topics of interest.
+- <b>Post Search (Hashtag Search)</b> - Enables users to check posts related to topics of interest.
-- User Management (Admin) - Allows administrators to view a list of members and their registration details.
+- <b>User Management (Admin)</b> - Allows administrators to view a list of members and their registration details.
 Can suspend the usage of members who registered using fraudulent means or engage in inappropriate posts.
-- Like (Bookmark) Feature - Allows users to react to and bookmark posts they like or want to save.
+- <b>Like (Bookmark) Feature</b> - Allows users to react to and bookmark posts they like or want to save.
-- Liked (Bookmarked) Posts List Display - Enables users to view bookmarked posts at any time.
+- <b>Liked (Bookmarked) Posts List Display</b> - Enables users to view bookmarked posts at any time.
-- Follow Feature - Users can follow acquaintances or people who post content of interest to receive the desired information.
+- <b>Follow Feature</b> - Users can follow acquaintances or people who post content of interest to receive the desired information.
-- Comment Feature - Users can react to posts of interest and promote communication.
+- <b>Comment Feature</b> - Users can react to posts of interest and promote communication.
-- User Search Feature - Users can search for acquaintances and follow them.
+- <b>User Search Feature</b> - Users can search for acquaintances and follow them.
-- Training Record Management Feature - Users can input and save training data such as sets, repetitions, and weights.
+- <b>Training Record Management Feature</b> - Users can input and save training data such as sets, repetitions, and weights.
-- Graph Feature - Creates graphs from training data to visualize training progress.
+- <b>Graph Feature</b> - Creates graphs from training data to visualize training progress.
-- Calendar Feature - Visualizes training days to check if training is being consistently maintained.
+- <b>Calendar Feature</b> - Visualizes training days to check if training is being consistently maintained.

 ## Design Documents
 <...>